Senators accuse FAA of obstruction over 737 MAX, cast doubt on agency’s role ensuring safety

 Yet Dickson did not give the bill his enthusiastic backing.

 Cantwell expressed surprise when Dickson failed to endorse a requirement that the FAA rather than Boeing select and appoint the company engineers who will represent the agency during the certification process.
-That change this is “not something I believe would add to the safety of the process,” Dickson said.
+That change is “not something I believe would add to the safety of the process,” Dickson said.

 Lack of transparency

 Wicker opened the hearing by listing how the FAA has failed to respond to requests for information.
+To investigate whistleblower allegations, for example, the committee’s investigators had asked for copies of internal email discussions.

 He said that even after a personal plea to Dickson within the last week for answers to specific questions and access to specific internal documents, no progress was made.